Raven's Haven is a small home based rescue. We are NOT a 501c3 non profit. We take care of the birds that come in here on our own.

 of course assumes that the bird has survived the nutritional neglect

 offered by many casual bird guardians.
-In the effort to stop this endless

-Our goals include offering to finding good, caring homes for the adoptable birds that have been
+Raven's Haven goals include offering to finding good, caring homes for the adoptable birds that have been

 given up by their guardians due to unforeseen difficulties.
 We have encountered